Skip to content

 • Will I be required to wear a mask?

 Masks and face coverings are optional in all indoor spaces on Harvard Law School’s campus.
-Masks are required in certain settings, such as healthcare facilities, public transit, and University buses and shuttles.
+Masks may be required in certain settings, such as healthcare facilities.
 Because anyone may unexpectedly need to enter a space where masks are still required, we ask that you carry a mask with you at all times.

 Anyone who prefers to continue wearing a mask indoors may freely exercise the personal choice to do so.
 Harvard University supports such personal health decisions by our community members, and asks that everyone support and respect any member of our community who wishes to continue taking advantage of the extra level of personal health protection offered by face coverings.